el3ttar3/Top-up-Project/README.md

 We are also mindful of potential challenges regarding the database and the implementation of a secure payment gateway, which will be addressed during development.

+### Scrum Guide
+We follow the Scrum methodology.
+To learn more, check out our [Scrum Guide](docs/scrum-guide.md).

+### Team Members
+For more details on the team working on this project, refer to the [Team Members](docs/team-members.md).

 ## Contributing
 We welcome contributions from the developer community!